 Describe the EIS process steps, timing and decisions to be made for relevant stages of the project.
 Provide a brief description of studies or surveys that have been undertaken to help develop the project and prepare the EIS.
 Describe any baseline studies or investigations used in the EIS that were undertaken before the EIS process started.
-Outline how the consultation process (which will be described in detail in section 1.5) integrated with the other components of the impact assessment, including the stages, timing and mechanisms for public input and participation.
+Outline how the consultation process (which will be described in detail in section 1.5 Public consultation process) will be integrated with the other components of the impact assessment, including the stages, timing and mechanisms for public input and participation.